kalsop/patternate-ruby/README.md

 patternate-ruby
 ===============

-The journey is the reward.
+The journey is the reward...